JACKSON COUNTY FOR ALL

 Why do we need more county commissioners?

 The population of Jackson County has grown significantly enough to warrant expanding the Board to five commissioners.
 We have had three since 1853!
 With just three members, two commissioners are considered a quorum, meaning that two people can set policy for the whole county of nearly a quarter million residents!
 Additionally, most city councils, school, and corporate boards have five or seven members.
 Five commissioners would provide more representation for our growing county and give constituents more commissioners to approach on county-related matters.

 What does it take for this campaign to be successful?

-Jackson County for All circulators collected far more than the needed 10,500 signatures of Jackson County residents, ages 18 and older.
+Jackson County for All circulators collected far more than the needed 10,500 signatures of Jackson County active registered voters for each of the three measures.
 The State of Oregon allows TWO years to collect signatures for citizens’ initiatives.
 Jackson County tightened that law to require signatures be turned in within ONE year.
 Ballot measures can be put on the ballot directly by the commissioners.
 Otherwise, the alternative is to pursue this as initiative petitions and deliver the signatures within the given time period.
 More than enough signatures were delivered to the County Elections Office to be verified for the May ballot.